CES Handbook 2019-2020

 When a case of head lice is noticed or reported to school staff, a letter is sent home to all parents with children in the same class as the child with lice advising them of this fact and requesting parents to check their children's hair to help prevent the spread of head lice.
 If your child has an outbreak, we recommend keeping them home until it is under control to help prevent spreading the lice.

 The local weather can prove to be challenging at times, especially for planned school activities.
 Student safety is always our top priority and we are committed to working with parents to create safe conditions for students during inclement weather conditions.
 With this in mind we ask that students be dressed appropriately as they arrive at school each day.
-This may include coat, toque, gloves and boots.
+This should include coat, toque, gloves, scarf and boots.

 Positive Behaviour Discipline Plan